apache/logging-log4cxx/src/site/markdown/usage.md

     } } // namespace com::foo
 ~~~

-This version of *MyApp* instructs [PropertyConfigurator](@ref log4cxx.PropertyConfigurator.configure) to parse a
+This version of *config.cpp* instructs [PropertyConfigurator](@ref log4cxx.PropertyConfigurator.configure)
-*MyApp.properties* configuration file and set up logging accordingly.
+to use the *MyApp.properties* file to configure Log4cxx.
+A more realistic approach would (for example)
+use the current module name to select the configuration file
+(see the src/examples/cpp/UserLib/logmanager.cpp file for how to do this).

 Here is a sample *MyApp.properties* configuration file that results in exactly same output
-as the previous *BasicConfigurator* based example.
+as the previous [BasicConfigurator::configure](@ref log4cxx.BasicConfigurator.configure) based example.

 ~~~
     # Set root logger level to DEBUG and its only appender to A1.
     log4j.rootLogger=DEBUG, A1

     # A1 is set to be a ConsoleAppender.
     log4j.appender.A1=org.apache.log4j.ConsoleAppender

     # A1 uses PatternLayout.
     log4j.appender.A1.layout=org.apache.log4j.PatternLayout
     log4j.appender.A1.layout.ConversionPattern=%-4r [%t] %-5p %c %x - %m%n
 ~~~

 It can be noticed that the PropertyConfigurator file format is the same
 as log4j.

 Suppose we are no longer interested in seeing the output of any
 component belonging to the *com::foo* package.
 The following
 configuration file shows one possible way of achieving this.

 ~~~
     log4j.rootLogger=DEBUG, A1
     log4j.appender.A1=org.apache.log4j.ConsoleAppender
     log4j.appender.A1.layout=org.apache.log4j.PatternLayout

     # Print the date in ISO 8601 format
     log4j.appender.A1.layout.ConversionPattern=%d [%t] %-5p %c - %m%n

     # Print only messages of level WARN or above in the package com.foo.
     log4j.logger.com.foo=WARN
 ~~~

 The output of *MyApp* configured with this file is shown below.

 ~~~
     2022-12-13 11:01:45,091 [12345] INFO  MyApp - Entering application.